Clay (1965 film): Production

 The film was shot in 1964, with the crew consisting of Mangiamele, a camera assistant and a sound technician.
 The budget was raised by Mangiamele mortgaging his house and the cast contributing £200 each.
 Filming started in May and took six weeks, mostly at an artist's colony in Montsalvat.
-Lead actor Janina Lebedew had her voice dubbed by Sheila Florence.
+Lead actor Janina Lebedew had her voice dubbed by Sheila Florance.